mpaloni/pioneer/README.md

 ...
 ![input 4](samples/interpolations_5_480003_1.0_orig_3.png)

 Figure: Given input images (far left and far right), our model can e.g. morph one to the other.
-The images in between are synthesized ([more detailed images](https://github.com/AaltoVision/pioneer/tree/master/samples)).
+The images in between are synthesized (More intermediate images [here](https://github.com/AaltoVision/pioneer/tree/master/samples)).

 ## Non-technical Summary